KatharaFramework/Kathara-Labs/P4/04-MPLS_Basics/README.md

 Original network scenario can be found [here](https://github.com/nsg-ethz/p4-learning/tree/master/exercises/04-MPLS).
 There, you can find a detailed explanation about the scenario, and the exercise (here only the solution is provided).

+This network scenario has been adapted by Marco Vignaga (University of Padua).

 ## Network Scenario

 This is the network scenario topology: